request an appointment online.

 Liver Cancer Staging

 If you are diagnosed with liver cancer, your doctor will determine the stage of the disease.
-Staging is a way of classifying cancer by how much disease is in the body and where it has spread when it is diagnosed.
-This helps the doctor plan the best way to treat the cancer.
-Once the staging classification is determined, it stays the same even if treatment is successful or the cancer spreads.
+Staging classifies how much cancer is in the body and where it has spread at the time it is diagnosed.
+This helps your care team decide the best way to treat the cancer.
+The original cancer stage stays the same even if treatment is successful or the cancer spreads.

 Clinical Trials